Acadian roots grow strong in New Brunswick.

 That enduring spirit we mentioned?
 It’s the real deal.
 Acadian family ties are strong despite the physical distance between communities.
 The expulsion of the Acadians by the British from 1755-1764 saw Acadians deported to various American colonies, England, and the Caribbean; others ended their long journey in Quebec (more than a million Quebeckers have Acadian roots), elsewhere in Canada, and in France.
 Some of these displaced communities contributed to the founding of the modern Cajun population (the word ‘Acadien’ evolved to ‘Cadien’, then to ‘Cajun’).

-Acadians reunite at the Congrès mondial acadien (Acadian World Congress), a festival of Acadian and Cajun culture and history held every five years where the heart and soul of what it means to be Acadian is on full display.
-The Congress hosts an abundance of family reunions; in fact, the event is informally known as the ‘Acadian Reunion’.
+Acadians reunite at the Congrès mondial acadien (Acadian World Congress), a festival of Acadian and Cajun culture and history held every five years, where the heart and soul of what it means to be Acadian is on full display.
+The Congress hosts a multitude of family reunions; in fact, the event is informally known as the ‘Acadian Reunion’.

 Experience the history of the Acadian people brought to life.

-While Acadian culture has evolved, it’s deeply rooted in the experiences and traditions of the past.
-And there’s nowhere better to experience it than in these historical sites in New Brunswick’s Acadian Peninsula.
+While Acadian culture has evolved into a creative and modern form of expression, it is deeply rooted in the experiences and traditions of the past.
+And there’s nowhere better to experience it than at these historical sites on New Brunswick’s Acadian Coast.

 Delight your inner historian at the Village historique acadien, an all-ages destination that brings to life the ancestral customs and traditional trades of Acadians from 1770 to 1949.
-Help with farm chores, take an Acadian cooking class, or explore the 55+ historic buildings to learn from costumed interpreters.
+Help with farm chores, take an Acadian cooking class, or explore more than 55 historic buildings to learn from costumed interpreters.
 It’s the perfect way to experience a day in the life of Acadie.

 Step back in time at Beaubears Island and nearby Wilsons Point, where the Acadians sought refuge from 1756 to 1760.
-Together, these sites form Boishébert National Historic Site of Canada - two national historic properties on one island.
-Paddle there, just as the original settlers would have done centuries ago, and meet the ‘locals’ who appear as characters from the past, dressed in authentic costumes.
+Together, these sites form Boishébert National Historic Site - two national historic properties on one island.
+Paddle there, just as the original settlers would have done centuries ago, or take the shuttle boat to the island and meet the ‘locals’ who appear as characters from the past, dressed in authentic costumes.